 Home Health Aides

 June is Elder Abuse Awareness month: a time for caregivers re-familiarize themselves with the issue of elder abuse.
 This process of learning and re-learning is crucial.
 According to the NCOA, approximately 5 million seniors suffer from abuse every year.
-It’s important to use reputable, caring home health aides, like those available through Expicare Nursing Agency, Inc.
+It’s important to use reputable, caring home health aides.

 With such a high number, it’s imperative for all caregivers to familiarize themselves with the forms of elder abuse.
 This process begins with learning the seven common forms of elder abuse: physical, sexual, emotional, neglect, abandonment, financial, and self-neglect.